libbyschuknight/tid_til/rails/rails.md

 Because it has two `def change` methods!!
 Doh!

 ### And again!

-##### Bad bad as caused another error
+#### Bad bad as caused another error

-Had these two methods and there was an error happning in the `work` method, inside the loop.
+Had these two methods and there was an error happening in the `work` method, inside the loop.
 So, I copied the `rollbar` line from the `perform` method.

 ```ruby
 def perform(message, data, worker: self)
   worker.work